 - Adi mudra increases breathing as well as lung capacity, thus increasing oxygen flow throughout the body.

-- It increases mental activeness, which is related to the crown (Sahasrara) chakra.
+- It increases mental activeness and improve your motor skills, which is related to the crown (Sahasrara) chakra.

 - Improves the flow of oxygen to the head and throat.

 - It is beneficial in balancing and healing the sense organs.

 - The Adi mudra is also thought to stimulate the calms and soothes the nervous system.

 - Morever, it stimulates to endocrine gland and strengthens respiratory muscles.